ceylanismail/rally/README.md

 }
 ```

 That's all!
-Now it's ready to be used.

-Usage - What do you need?
+Usage
 ---
-*I'll explain here how I use this, but you can easily implement your own way too!*
+*Here's how I use rally, but you can easily integrate it in your own way too!*

 * Extend your Android Application class to `CoreBaseApplication` for declaring and initialising `volley` instances.
 (This could be done in another place too, but it's just easier in here)

 * Create a `BaseRequest` class that extends `CoreBaseRequest`.
 (Don't forget!
-This whole library is all about more modular and reusable network structure.
+This whole library is all about more modular and reusable network structure.)

-Here is an example of simple *BaseRequest* class:
+Here is a simple `BaseRequest` class:

 ```
 public abstract class BaseRequest extends CoreBaseRequest {